Battlefield 2042's 'server-filling' AI soldiers won't be optional

 Battlefield 2042 won't include a singleplayer campaign, but you'll still be able to play it by yourself, because DICE is including AI bots this time.
 Aside from making solo play possible, the bots will "backfill" the 128-player servers, and you won't be able to opt out of encountering them, EA said today.
 The publisher told The Verge something similar last month.

-Ideally, Battlefield 2042 will be popular enough to fill every match (except for one per region, I suppose, if the number of total players isn't a multiple of 128), but DICE has apparently put a lot of effort into these AI soldiers.
-They were touched on during the announcement in June, but aside from reiterating the no-opting-out deal, EA explains more in today's blog post:
+Ideally, Battlefield 2042 will be popular enough to fill every match (except for one per region, I suppose, if the number of total players isn't a multiple of 128), but DICE has apparently put a lot of energy into making these AI soldiers play decently.
+They were touched on during the announcement in June, and EA explains more in today's blog post:

 "AI Soldiers are intended to play the game like how you would play it yourself.
 However they are not designed to be Specialists and cannot use Traits and Specialties.
 You will see them undergoing certain tasks such as using the vehicle call-in system and engaging with vehicles, or capturing objectives.
 Whilst they can't use the Wingsuit, they do have the intelligence to decide between engaging with you via enemy fire, flanking, throwing grenades or even reviving a downed squad mate."